fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 * * * * *

-This chapter was fundamental in helping you prepare a dataset for machine learning with scikit-learn.
+This lab was fundamental in helping you prepare a dataset for machine learning with scikit-learn.
 You have learned about the constraints that are imposed when you do machine learning with scikit-learn and how to create a dataset that is perfect for